 Drivers owe a duty of care to avoid a collision with pedestrians or cyclists and pedestrians have the right of way at crosswalks.
 Under Illinois law, drivers must exercise proper precautions when they encounter a child, confused, incapacitated, or intoxicated person on the roadway.
 Additionally, drivers should yield the right of way to disabled pedestrians or pedestrians using a wheelchair.
 Pedestrians also owe a duty of care to those using sidewalks and roadways, which means obeying traffic signals and using the same amount of caution a reasonable person would under the circumstances.

-Find Out How The Staver Law Group Can Help
+Find Out How Staver Accident Injury Lawyers, P.C.
+Can Help

-At Staver Law Group, we understand how devastating it can be to lose someone close to you.
+At Staver Accident Injury Lawyers, P.C., we understand how devastating it can be to lose someone close to you.
 Our compassionate attorneys will explain your legal options and help you navigate the legal process.
 We are dedicated to putting our clients’ interest first and you can rest assured that we will be there to guide you every step of the way.

-The Chicago wrongful death attorneys at Staver Law Group have a proven track record of achieving excellent results for our clients and we always fight to obtain the compensation you and your family deserve.
+The Chicago wrongful death attorneys at Staver Accident Injury Lawyers, P.C. have a proven track record of achieving excellent results for our clients and we always fight to obtain the compensation you and your family deserve.
 In the past, we have successfully recovered millions of dollars on behalf of families through negotiated settlements and high-profile trial wins.
 We do not ask our clients to pay us unless we win their case or obtain a beneficial settlement.
-Contact our Chicago car accident lawyers today at for a free consultation.
+Contact our lawyers today at (312) 236-2900 for a free consultation.